Why is Seagrass in the Florida Keys So Special?

 A Life Source

-Imagine the world without its vast stretch of tropical rainforest.
+Imagine the world without its vast stretch of tropical rainforests.
 In marine terms, seagrass is as important to the ocean as the rainforest is to the planet.
 It helps to provide shelter and food for creatures living in and around the ocean, including fish, marine mammals, aquatic birds and shellfish.
 This food source floats to the top of the ocean, offering nourishment for many sea creatures.

 One acre of seagrass can produce over 10 tons of leaves every year, which is fantastic news for the millions of sea creatures in search of food, a habitat and nursery areas.
 One of our favorite marine mammals in the Keys, the manatee, enjoys a healthy feed on seagrass, while bottlenose dolphins explore the grass beds to find prey.